iicc1/Check4ChangeAmazonBot/README.md

 ============

 ### __Information:__
+(A little bit outdated, it has more functions now.)
 This bot tracks Amazon prices of your products all the time, this is intended to do with products that have very hight drops of price in short moments of time.
 Thing that usually occurs in Amazon.

 When a change of price is detected, it will notify you and it will write it to a prices logfile which you can access everytime you want.